 There is a seemingly endless list of things commercial property owners or managers need to anticipate and budget for each year.
-The landscape maintenance and upkeep may seem like one of the easier costs to check off the list, but are you really thinking about everything that could effect that line item?
+The landscape maintenance and upkeep may seem like one of the easier costs to check off the list, but are you considering everything that could affect expenses?
 Unplanned incidents like storms or municipal inspections can result in significant costs.
 And how can you afford the needed or wanted property improvements and upgrades if they don’t make it into the budget?

 Budgeting Missteps to Avoid

-Prices for everything increase every year.
-Whether it’s the coffee you get on the way to the office or the pizza you may grab on the way home, it probably costs more today than it did a year ago.
-It’s no different for landscaping.
-Materials, fuel, equipment, even people cost more year to year.
-You shouldn’t assume that your landscape contract will remain the same year after year after year.
-When you are preparing your budgets for the upcoming season, ask your contractor if they foresee any pricing changes that could effect the overall cost of your annual contract.
+Prices for goods and services increase every year.
+Whether it’s the coffee you get on the way to the office or the pizza you grab on the way home, it probably costs more today than it did a year ago.
+The same applies to landscaping.
+Materials, fuel, equipment, and even people cost more year to year.
+Be prepared and factor this inflation into your budget.
+When you are establishing your budgets for the upcoming season, ask your contractor if they foresee any pricing changes that could affect the overall cost of your annual contract.

 If your target audience doesn’t like how the outside of the complex or community looks, they probably aren’t going to ask for a tour of the inside.
 Landscaping shapes a prospective tenant or resident’s opinion of what kind of company they will be interacting with should they choose to live, work, shop, or play at a property.
 It is effectively the “face” of your company and will surely make a lasting first impression on all passersby.